domain-centric/documentation_builder/doc/wiki/01-Documentation-Builder.md

 # Breaking Changes
 [documentation_builder](https://pub.dev/packages/documentation_builder) 1.0.0 has had major improvements over earlier versions:
-* It uses the [DocumentationTemplateEngine](https://github.com/domain-centric/documentation_builder/blob/8b10b6208bfb4b745e09b7d922ac8775eeb5ec01/src/builder/documentation_builder.dart#L42) which is an extended version of the [TemplateEngine](https://github.com/domain-centric/documentation_builder/blob/8b10b6208bfb4b745e09b7d922ac8775eeb5ec01/src/builder/documentation_builder.dart#L42) from the [template_engine](https://pub.dev/packages/template_engine) package
+* It uses the [DocumentationTemplateEngine](https://github.com/domain-centric/documentation_builder/blob/dca2b234ad3b1c4315e4428cd655af9dec248c16/src/builder/documentation_builder.dart#L42) which is an extended version of the [TemplateEngine](https://github.com/domain-centric/documentation_builder/blob/dca2b234ad3b1c4315e4428cd655af9dec248c16/src/builder/documentation_builder.dart#L42) from the [template_engine](https://pub.dev/packages/template_engine) package
   * Less error prone: The builder will keep running even if one of the templates fails to parse or render.
-  * better error messages with the position within a template file.
+  * Better error messages with the position within a template file.
-  * expressions in template file tags can be nested
+  * Expressions in template file tags can be nested
-  * More features: The [DocumentationTemplateEngine](https://github.com/domain-centric/documentation_builder/blob/8b10b6208bfb4b745e09b7d922ac8775eeb5ec01/src/builder/documentation_builder.dart#L42) can be extended with custom:
+  * More features: The [DocumentationTemplateEngine](https://github.com/domain-centric/documentation_builder/blob/dca2b234ad3b1c4315e4428cd655af9dec248c16/src/builder/documentation_builder.dart#L42) can be extended with custom:
     * dataTypes
     * constants
     * functionGroups
     * operatorGroups
-  * more consistent template syntax: now all functions
+  * More consistent template syntax: now all functions
 * The input and output file is determined by parameters in the build.yaml file, which is:
-  * easier to understand than the old DocumentationBuilder conventions
+  * Easier to understand than the old DocumentationBuilder conventions
-  * more flexible: It can now be configured in the build.yaml file
+  * More flexible: It can now be configured in the build.yaml file
 * Each generated file can have an optional text header which can be configured in the build.yaml per output file suffix.

 This resulted in the following breaking changes: